AutoAE

 If you want to include a voiceover: record it separately after you've assembled the visual sequence in CapCut.
 Let the animation play first, then layer the narration on top.
 Trying to fit the narration into the template rendering process adds unnecessary complexity.

 If this is for a 16:9 landscape YouTube video instead of Shorts: the Short-Form Collection templates (Steps 1 and 2) are 9:16-native.
-For landscape, use the 0X100x Style Collection's "Dynamic Audience Growth Chart" or "Minimalist Dynamic Growth Chart" at autoae.online for the data visualization beats, and pair with a horizontal-native intro from a different AutoAE series.
+For landscape, use the 0X100x Style Collection's "Dynamic Audience Growth Chart" or "Minimalist Dynamic Growth Chart" at autoae.online for the data visualization beats, then pair with a horizontal-native intro from a different AutoAE series.

 FAQ